scottfr/SystemsBook/bctd/bctd.md

 ## Benefactor, Evangelist, Editor, Publisher Model Submission/Sponsorship ##

-Sponsors at the above levels have the option to develop, sponsor, or label parts of a model in the soon to be named Interactive Learning Environment (ILE).
-And I hope it's rather soon.
+Sponsors at the above levels have four options for models in the soon to be named Interactive Learning Environment (ILE).

+* Submitting a model
+* Naming a model
+* Sponsoring a model - which means adding the sponsor's name and organization to the model somewhere indicating they are the sponsor for the model
+* Naming an element of a model -  one just has to figure out where there's an element that fits with some label they want to attach.

 Because this action is on a first come basis the following list is to allow you know what's already been spoken for.
 Please check this list before you ask for something.

 * Are There Limits - Tom Fiddaman (Developer)
 * Credit Never Happened - Werner Schoenfeldinger (Sponsor/42Virtual)